in

 • Plant bulbs where they can remain undisturbed for many years.

-When to Plant Camassia
+When to plant Camassia

 • Plant Camassia bulbs in autumn.